isomerpages/isomerpages-isomergovsg/_documentation/4d-navbar-and-footer-creating-2nd-level-nav.md

 second_nav_title: "Navbar and Footer"
 ---
-> IMPORTANT: For simplicity sake, the guide assumes that the creation of the 2nd level nav of "WHO WE ARE" Once you have a sense of how it is done, you may change "WHO WE ARE" into your preferred header name
+> IMPORTANT: For simplicity sake, the guide assumes that the creation of the 2nd level nav of "WHO WE ARE" Once you have a sense of how it is done, you may change "WHO WE ARE" into your preferred header name.
+If you have any questions regarding this, please reach out to us via Slack or email us at admin@isomer.gov.sg

 #### **Part 1: Step-by-step guide to create a collection for your 2nd level nav**
 ![Adding collection](/images/resources/adding-second-level-item-to-your-navigation-bar-part-1.gif)